-A zoonosis is a disease that animals have that can be naturally transmitted to humans.
-These diseases may be spread by viruses, bacteria, parasites, or fungi.
+A zoonosis is a disease that animals can transmit to humans.
+These diseases can be spread by viruses, bacteria, parasites, or fungi.
 The form and severity of the disease may be different in humans than it is in animals.
-It may be mild or even produce no symptoms in an animal but produce serious disease in humans, and the opposite is also true for some zoonotic diseases.
+It may be mild or even produce no symptoms in an animal but produce serious disease in humans, and vice versa.

 How Zoonotic Diseases Are Spread

 The infectious agents that cause zoonotic diseases are spread in many different ways.
-Here are the most common categories:
+Here are the most common methods of spread:

 - Direct contact: You may acquire the germ through physical contact, being bitten or scratched, or coming into contact with urine, feces, or other body fluids from an animal that is infected.